abdelhai/devblogs/README.md

-# devblogs
+# Over 1700 dev blogs dataset
 A collection of developer related blogs and publications.
+## Make something cool!